>

 Contrary to the jolly nature of shanties like this, shipboard life in the early days was miserable indeed.

-Laura Smith collected a version of this classic shanty from sailors in Tyneside and printed it in her The Music of the Waters in 1888.
 A.L.
-Lloyd recorded it in 1958 for his Wattle album Across the Western Plains (verses 1-5 and 7-8).
-This track was reissued in 1960 on his Topic LP Outback Ballads and included in 2008 on his Fellside anthology Ten Thousand Miles Away He also sang it with Ewan MacColl joining in on chorus on their 1957 album Blow Boys Blow (verses 1-3 and 5-7).
-And Trevor Lucas recorded South Australia for his second Australian solo album of 1966, Overlander.
+Lloyd recorded South Australia in 1958 for his Wattle album Across the Western Plains (verses 1-5 and 7-8).
+This track was reissued in 1960 on his Topic LP Outback Ballads and was included in 2008 on his Fellside anthology Ten Thousand Miles Away He also sang it with Ewan MacColl joining in on chorus on their 1957 album Blow Boys Blow (verses 1-3 and 5-7).

 In the days of sail, South Australia was a familiar going-away song, sung as the men trudged round the capstan to heave up the heavy anchor.
 Some say the song originated on wool-clippers, others say it was first heard on the emigrant ships.
 There is no special evidence to support either belief; it was sung just as readily aboard Western Ocean ships as in those of the Australian run.
-Laura Smith, a remarkable Victorian Lady, obtained a 14-stanza version of South Australia from a coloured seaman in the Sailors' Home at Newcastle-on-Tyne, in the early 1880's.
-The song's first appearance in print was in Miss Smith's Music of the Waters.
+Laura Smith, a remarkable Victorian Lady, obtained a 14-stanza version of South Australia from a coloured seaman in the Sailors’ Home at Newcastle upon Tyne, in the early 1880’s.
+The song’s first appearance in print was in Miss Smith’s Music of the Waters.
 Later, it was often used as a forebitter, sung off-watch, merely for fun, with any instrumentalist joining in.
 It is recorded in this latter-day form.
 The present version was learnt from an old sailing-ship sailor, Ted Howard of Barry, in South Wales.
 Ted told how he and a number of shellbacks were gathered round the bed of a former shipmate.
-The dying man remarked: “Blimey, I think I'm slipping my cable.
+The dying man remarked: “Blimey, I think I’m slipping my cable.
 Strike up South Australia, lads, and let me go happy.”

 A capstan or pump chantey.
 In the Clearwater it was used as a hand-over-hand halyard chantey, with the crew hauling on the mains'l halyard during the chanteyman's solo parts as well as on the chorus parts.